aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-revision/_index.md

 ### [The Ultimate Guide to Document Revision](./guide-document-revision/)
 Master document revision with Aspose.Words for Java!
 Efficiently manage changes, accept/reject revisions, and collaborate seamlessly.
 Get started now!
 ### [Tracking and Managing Document Revisions](./tracking-managing-document-revisions/)
+Learn how to track and manage document revisions with Aspose.Words for Java in this comprehensive guide.
+Get step-by-step instructions and source code examples.
 ### [Comparing Document Versions](./comparing-document-versions/)
 Learn how to compare document versions using Aspose.Words for Java.
 Step-by-step guide for efficient version control.
 ### [Accepting and Rejecting Document Changes](./accepting-rejecting-document-changes/)